-Before discussing the cases: Identify people in the group for the following presentation duties: (i) A person to present the 'case' in their own words to the rest of the class; (ii) a person to present one point of view in this study; (iii) a person to present the opposing point of view; and (iv) a person to lead a class discussion of the case.
+\Before discussing the cases: Identify people in the group for the following presentation duties: (i) A person to present the 'case' in their own words to the rest of the class; (ii) a person to present one point of view in this study; (iii) a person to present the opposing point of view; and (iv) a person to lead a class discussion of the case.
 Feel free to take notes as necessary to present your discussions to the class.

-Take 15-20 minutes to discuss this case study and prepare to relate your discussions to the rest of the class.
+Discuss this case study with your team and prepare to relate your discussions to the rest of the class.